Configure an Amazon S3 Integration and Create an S3 Data Source

 • APPLICATION_ADMIN Immuta permission to configure the integration

-• CREATE_S3_DATASOURCE Immuta permission to register S3 data sources
+• CREATE_S3_DATASOURCE Immuta permission to register S3 prefixes

-• The AWS account credentials or optional AWS IAM role you provide Immuta when configuring the integration must
+• The AWS account credentials or optional AWS IAM role you provide Immuta to configure the integration must

-• have the following permissions to create locations and issue grants:
+• have the permissions to perform the following actions to create locations and issue grants:

 • s3:CreateAccessGrant